-- V. Cross-Checking - any player who holds his/her stick horizontally and shoves an opponent. - VI.
-Delay Of Game - a team which in the opinion to the Referee, is deliberately stalling, freezing the puck, shooting the puck out of the playing surface, or delaying the game in any manner. - VII.
-Elbowing, Kneeing, and Kicking - any player who fouls an opponent in any manner with his/her elbow, knee, or foot. - VIII.
-Roughing - any player who, in the Referee's judgment, is guilty of unnecessary rough play. - IX.
-High Stick - any player whose stick is brought up above his/her standing shoulder height. - X. Holding - any player who holds an opponent with his/her hands, stick, or in any other manner. - XI.
-Hooking - any player who impedes or seeks to impede the progress of an opponent by "hooking" with his/her stick. - XII.
-Interference - any player who interferes with or impedes the progress of an opponent who is not in possession of the puck. - XIII.
-Slashing - any player who swings his/her stick at an opponent, whether in or out of range, without actually striking him/her, or also, on the pretext of playing the puck makes a wild swing at the puck with the object of intimidating his/her opponent.
+- V. Cross-Checking any player who holds his/her stick horizontally and shoves an opponent. - VI.
+Delay Of Game a team which in the opinion to the Referee, is deliberately stalling, freezing the puck, shooting the puck out of the playing surface, or delaying the game in any manner. - VII.
+Elbowing, Kneeing, and Kicking any player who fouls an opponent in any manner with his/ her elbow, knee, or foot. - VIII.
+Roughing any player who, in the Referee's judgment, is guilty of unnecessary rough play. - IX.
+High Stick any player whose stick is brought up above his/her standing shoulder height with the potential to make contact with another player or official in close proximity.

+- X. Holding any player who holds an opponent with his/her hands, stick, or in any other manner. - XI.
+Hooking any player who impedes or seeks to impede the progress of an opponent by "hooking" with his/her stick. - XII.
+Interference any player who interferes with or impedes the progress of an opponent who is not in possession of the puck. - XIII.
+Slashing any player who swings his/her stick at an opponent, whether in or out of range, without actually striking him/her, or also, on the pretext of playing the puck makes a wild swing at the puck with the object of intimidating his/her opponent.
 Intentional aggressive contact with an opponent's stick shall also be considered slashing. - XIV.
-Stick Throwing - any player, including the goalkeeper, who deliberately throws his/her stick at the puck or puck carrier. - XV.
-Tripping any player, including the goalkeeper, who deliberately trips an opponent.
+Stick Throwing any player, including the goalkeeper, who deliberately throws his/her stick at the puck or puck carrier. - XV.
+Tripping any player, including the goalkeeper, who deliberately trips an opponent. - XVI.

-XVI.
 Unsportsmanlike Conduct

-F-3 - Bench Minor Penalties
+F.3 Bench Minor Penalties